 Elijah Jones Davidson The Discovery of the Oregon Caves

 What would cause a sane man to enter an unknown, hidden passageway underground that you know contains a very large bear? ... for the love and devotion of one's dog.
-Elijah Jones Davidson, became the first known man ever recorded, to enter what would become the Oregon Caves National Monument, entered in pursuit of his favorite dog Bruno and a bear in late November of 1874.
+Elijah Jones Davidson, became the first known man ever recorded, to enter what would become the Oregon Caves National Monument.
+He entered in pursuit of his favorite dog Bruno in late November of 1874.
 The powerful friendship that is built between man and his animal can change the course of history as it did here in the Illinois Valley.
-After chasing the bear and his dog into the cave, Elijah Davidson was lost in utter darkness as his last match goes out deep inside.
-Known to have been a small man in stature standing only 5 feet 5 inches, who would wrestle bears, this man had more gumption than most, or just a lack of common sense.
+Chasing after his dog who was chasing a bear into the cave, Elijah Davidson would find himself lost in utter darkness as his last match goes out deep inside.
+Known to have been a small man in stature standing only 5 feet 5 inches, it would appear Elijah had more gumption than most, or just a lack of common sense.

-Elijah Davidson, born in Schuyler County, Illinois on January 22, 1849, son of Elijah Barton Davidson Jr. and Saloma Jones, came west on the Davidson Wagon Train of 1850 as an infant.
+Elijah Jones Davidson, born in Schuyler County, Illinois on January 22, 1849, son of Elijah Barton Davidson Jr. and Saloma Jones, came west on the Davidson Wagon Train of 1850 as an infant.
 Years later with his own family he settled in Williams, OR.
 Growing up in Oregon, his grandfather, Elijah Davidson Sr. was instrumental in establishing the town of Monmouth, and a school that would become a university.
 But, Elijah learned to hunt, farm, and mine for gold rather than become an astute scholar.
-Later in life as he broke off on his own, he married Minerva Adelaide Farris on the 4th of July 1870 and began a family.
-After giving up gold mining in the Illinois Valley, Elijah resolved to feed his family by hunting and trapping bobcats, bears, deer, and mountain lions.
+He married Minerva Adelaide Farris on the 4th of July 1870 and began a family.
+After giving up gold mining, Elijah like so many others, fed his family by hunting and trapping bobcats, bears, deer, and mountain lions.

-Elijah Jones represents the last of the spirit of the settlements pattern in the American West.
-He was part of a generation celebrated by many nineteenth and early twentieth historians, one who penetrated the unexplored wilds, waging battle with the forces of nature to impose their will on the land.
-Feted for their self-reliance and emphasis on the individual freedom, these pioneers embodied the reasons as to why so many Americans thought they could be considered exceptional.
-They were at the forefront of a quickly unfolding wave across the continent.
+Elijah Jones represents the last of the spirit of settlements in the American West.
+He was part of a generation celebrated by many nineteenth and early twentieth historians, one who penetrated the unexplored wilds, waging battle with the forces of nature to impose their determination on the land.
+Feted for their self-reliance, can-do attitude, and emphasis on the individual freedom, these pioneers embodied the reasons as to why so many Americans thought they could consider themselves exceptional.

 The Bureau of the Census in 1850 recorded 11,873 Oregonians: 4,671 females and 7,202 males--a gender disparity of 40 to 60%.
 In towns nearly 70% of the residents were men.
 They outnumbered women more than three to one.
-But was also unique was also found the imprint of kinship as an integrating force in frontier Oregon.
-The neighborhood was one of the most basic associations of rural frontier life, a union of families with similar backgrounds in small, fairly homogeneous communities, each slightly different from the rest.
-This meant that closely knit neighborhoods were quick to meet individual needs, prone to exclude outsiders (especially foreigners, and single men), but open to individuals who married into families and thereby joined the community bonds.
-Oregon had two societies in the 1850s: a rural frontier dominated by extended families or clans and an urban frontier "drawing its members disproportionately from the ranks of unmarried men from the Northeast or abroad.
+But the imprint of kinship as an integrating force of frontier life in Oregon was one of the most basic associations of rural frontier life formed a union of families with similar backgrounds in small, fairly homogeneous communities, each slightly different from the rest.
+This meant that closely knit communities were quick to meet individual needs, prone to exclude outsiders (especially foreigners, and single men), but open to individuals who married into families and thereby joined the community bonds.
+Oregon had two societies in the 1850s: rural frontier farmers dominated by extended families or clans and an urban frontier, townships drawing its citizenery members disproportionately from the ranks of gold-seeking, fortune hunting unmarried men from the Northeast or abroad.

 Davidson Hunting Party - Carter Davidson standing in middle, Elijah J Davidson seated wearing white shirt.

-The Oregon Caves The Oregon Cave’s discovery in 1874, began with a hunting trip with Elijah, his brother Carter, in-laws William Fidler, and James Jordan, and Jules Goodwin.
-After one night in the meadow on the Grayback Mountain, the group splits up.
-Elijah, while pursuing a wounded deer with his dog Bruno, discovers the Oregon Caves.
-Elijah didn't know what to expect as he chased after his dog, Bruno into a hole in the side of the mountain.
+The Oregon Caves The Oregon Cave’s discovery in 1874, began with a hunting trip with Elijah, his brother Carter, in-laws William Fidler, and Jules Goodwin.
+After one night in the meadow on the Grayback Mountain, the hunting party splits up.
+Elijah, while pursuing a wounded deer, his dog Bruno, picks up the scent of a bear and takes off, racing up the side of the mountain.

-First he saw the stream that seemed to come out of nowhere, appearing from between the rocks and brush.
+Elijah first saw the stream that seemed to come out of nowhere, appearing from between the rocks and brush.
 Then as he glanced to his right, the direction from which a deep growl and series of barks emerged, he caught sight of a dark hole behind the scrub brush of Oregon's Grayback Mountains.
 While approaching, he must prayed, "Please God, don't let this bear be Ol' Reelfoot", a noted cattle-killing grizzly who gained his distinction from a lame front right paw he wrenched free from a bear trap in the late 1850s.
-His injury made for a distinctive skewed track, a recognizable calling card left behind, as many Josephine County ranchers came to know it all too well and dreaded by all the local homesteaders, who roamed the Siskiyou Mountains for decades.
-Easily the Ol' Reelfoot also called "clubfoot", was the best-known grizzly in Oregon — albeit a beast that is shared with the northern border counties of California.
+Ol' Reelfoot's injury made for a distinctive skewed track, a recognizable calling card left behind, as many Josephine County ranchers came to know it all too well.
+Dreaded by all the local homesteaders, he roamed the Siskiyou Mountains for decades.
+Ol' Reelfoot also called "clubfoot", was the best-known grizzly in Oregon — albeit a beast that was shared with the northern border counties of California.
 Old Reelfoot was a huge grizzly bear that roamed the Siskiyou Crest and adjoining Southern Cascades toward the close of the 19th century.

-The cave's ElijahGrizzly Bear claw marks that can still be seen today
+The cave where Elijah's grizzly bear claw marks can still be seen today

 The very same cave entrance today

-Now slowly and carefully, he listened with piqued attention as the cacophony of growling and barking seemed to fade into the mountain itself.
-He looked in bewilderment at the opening in the rocks and debated whether or not to enter.
-The dog was a good hunter and companion, one he felt loath to lose, but entering such a dark recess, knowing that an angry bear lurked somewhere inside, could mean not making it back to his kith and kin.
+Now slowly and carefully, Elijah listened with piqued attention as the cacophony of growling and barking seemed to be fading into the mountain itself.
+Staring in bewilderment at the opening in the rocks and he debated whether or not to enter.
+This dog was a good hunter and companion, one he felt loath to lose, but entering such a dark recess, knowing that an angry bear lurked somewhere inside, could mean not making it back to his kith and kin.

 His moment of indecision came to an abrupt end when he heard a loud, high pitched yelp spring from the cavern before him.
 He set down his rifle, too long and cumbersome in such a small place, pulled out his knife and grabbed some matches from his pouch.
 He broke off a few, struck them on the rocks, and lit the way ahead of him into a dark, damp underground realm.
 He paused for a moment just inside the hole to let his eyes adjust to the twilight.
 In the enclosed space, the smell of the sulfur matches stung his nostrils, but he hardly noticed, for what lay before him held his concentration.
 He looked down at the floor of the small room in which he crouched, and saw the telltale sign of a bear’s having slept there.
 Creeping onward he heard echoes of the stream inside the walls of stone, and soon came to the water’s edge.
 Crawling among the rocks to avoid getting his feet soaked in the cold water, he made his way, matches and knife in hand, past uneven walls of ghostly shapes.
 Never had he seen such a place, but the growl of the bear brought him back to the matter at hand.